 Laser Hair Removal Consultation and Consent Form

 A few side effects can appear after laser hair removal.
 Most side effects are minor and temporary.
+Serious complications related to laser hair removal are rare.
 Anyone experiencing lasting side effects should seek medical advice.

 Redness and irritation

 Laser hair removal damages the follicles of the targeted hairs.
 The body reacts to this, and many people experience redness and irritation in the affected areas.
 The skin may tingle or feel tender, and may even appear to swell slightly.
 The symptoms are usually short-lived.
 The affected area may look similar to skin that has just been waxed or plucked.
 Irritation should ease after the initial reaction, usually within a few hours of the treatment.
 Swelling and redness may respond well to ice packs or a cool bath.

 Some people may experience skin crusting in the affected area.
 This is typically a minor issue but can be inconvenient.
 Crusting can sometimes lead to scabbing or scarring.
 By taking care of the treated area after laser removal, such as by using a moisturizer, a person may prevent any lasting issues from this treatment.

 Some people may notice minor color changes to the treated area of skin.
 It may get slightly darker or lighter, following laser hair removal.
 People with lighter skin may be more likely to experience darker pigmentation changes.
 People with darker skin tones may be more prone to lighter pigmentation changes.
 These changes tend to fade away over time, and the skin returns to normal.

 The hair removal procedure involves the use of powerful lasers.
 This means there is a risk of potentially serious eye injury, especially if the procedure is carried out on, or near, the face.
 Both the person receiving the treatment and the practitioner should wear protective eye equipment to help prevent injury while the procedure is carried out.